hueyyeng/simple-react-lightbox/README.md

 export default MyComponent;
 ```

-## Hook
+## Hooks
+There are two hooks that you can use.
-You can use a custom hook to open the light-box even by selecting a specific image.
-If you don't provide any argument to the function the light-box will just open it from the first image.
+The first one is `openLightbox`.
+It opens the light-box and you can pass an argument which is the index of the slide you want to open (starting from 0).If you don't provide any argument to the function the light-box will just open it from the first image.
+The second one is `closeLightbox` and you can use it to close the light-box.

 Check the [demo](#demo) to see it in action.
-In the example below we are creating a **reusable** React component (a button) that can open the light-box from anywhere in your app.
+In the example below we are creating a **reusable** React component (a button) that can open the light-box from anywhere in your app. **Please note that from version 2.8 you need to destructure the useLightbox() hook to get the function that you need.**

 ```jsx
 import React from 'react'